MkUnion and state machines in Go

 function).

-Let's name function that we will build Transition
+Let's name the function that we will build Transition

 and define it as:

-Our function has few arguments, let's break them down:
+Our function has a few arguments; let's break them down:

 ctx

-standard golang context, that is used to pass deadlines, and cancelation signals, etc.dep
+is the standard Go context, which is used to pass deadlines, cancellation signals, etc.dep

-encapsulates dependencies like API clients, database connection, configuration, context etc. everything that is needed for complete production implementation.cmd
+encapsulates dependencies like API clients, database connections, configuration, context, etc. — everything that is needed for a complete production implementation.cmd

 when it was used to group commands.state